-- Of high technical quality and be based on state-of-the-art knowledge and methods in the technical fields relevant for the project. - Documented in terms of product backlog and technical report. - Presented orally. - Evaluated in a review report. - Meet the requirements formulated in the product backlog.
+- Of high technical quality and be based on state-of-the-art knowledge and methods in signal processing, communications, networking and/or data science. - Documented in terms of a project plan, a project schedule, and a technical report. - Presented orally as well as with a poster. - Evaluated in a review report.

 A purpose for the course is also for the students to acquire knowledge and abilities within the general area of entrepreneurship, with particular focus on business planning for new ventures.
-After passing the course students are able to:
+After the course, students should be able to:

-- Account for models that describe what it takes for a new venture to have a stable basis for further development and to assess the level of development of ventures using such models. - account for the information and analyses needed to evaluate a development project from a business point of view and have the ability to collect and analyze relevant information for the purpose.
+- Account for models that describe what it takes for a new venture to have a stable basis for further development and to assess the level of development of ventures using such models. - Account for the information and analyses needed to evaluate a development project from a business point of view and have the ability to collect and analyze relevant information for the purpose.